KeneanDita/K-MeansKickoff/README.md

 - ✅ K-Means algorithm coded entirely from scratch
 - ✅ Custom initialization, distance metric, and convergence criteria
 - ✅ Data normalization and feature selection
-- ✅ Elbow method and silhouette analysis for optimal K
 - ✅ 2D visualization of clustered players using PCA or t-SNE

 ## Example Output